 If we do withdraw from acting we shall immediately inform you of this in writing.
-We will also inform the court, the prosecutor and SLAB.
+We will also inform the court, the prosecutor and the Scottish Legal Aid Board.

 This is important information of sentence discounting and what happens if you want to change your plea in court.

 If you wish to enter a plea of guilty at any stage in your case you should inform us straight away.
 You can contact us in writing, telephone or in person.
 If you do wish to contact us to change your plea then please try to do this during normal office hours (9:00am to 5:00pm Monday to Friday) in order that we will have access to your file.

 The law in Scotland is that you will receive a discount in relation to the sentence imposed if there is an early plea of guilty.
 The level of discount varies depending on when the plea is made and the nature of the case but can be up to one third of the sentence that would have been imposed after trial.

 This section explains who will work on your case and who is responsible for it.